What North Carolina's Wide-Ranging 'Bathroom Bill' Covers

 The law blocked a range of protections from taking effect in the state's largest city.
 Charlotte's ordinance would have covered gays and lesbians as well as bisexual and transgender people when they try to check into hotels, eat in restaurants or hail cabs; it also added marital status, sexual orientation, gender identity and gender expression to the city's list of protected characteristics in public accommodations and commercial businesses.

 The state law instead created a new statewide public accommodations policy that prohibits discrimination based on race, religion, color, national origin or biological sex.
-But the law includes no specific LGBT protections, essentially preventing local governments from approving ordinances similar to what Charlotte approved.
+But the law includes no specific LGBT protections, essentially preventing local governments from in the future approving ordinances similar to what Charlotte approved.

-Weeks after the law's passage, McCrory issued an executive order that expanded protections based on sexual orientation and gender orientation to people who work for the state's executive branch.
+Weeks after the law's passage, McCrory did issue an executive order that expanded protections based on sexual orientation and gender orientation to state workers who work for the state's executive branch.

 The law also forbids cities and counties throughout North Carolina from imposing any additional requirements on employers.
 A handful of local governments had made veterans a protected class, and this is no longer allowed.